iFCTN: an intra-block Fully-Connected Tensor Network Decomposition for Tensor Completion: Experiments

 Fig.~\ref{fig:MSI_PSNR} presents the reconstruction results and the corresponding PSNRs for \textit{flower} and \textit{face}.
 We observe that iFCTN is robust and efficient.
 For instance, on both \textit{flower} and \textit{face}, its PSNR exceeds the second-best result by 2.5~dB.
 Due to space limitations, we place the results corresponding to \textit{Toy} in the supplementary materials.

-We continue to present the results over fiber missing in terms of bands\footnote{Owing to space limitations, we place the results in terms of random missing comparison to the supplementary materials.} in Table~\ref{tab:MSI_FM}.
+We continue to present the results over fiber missing in terms of bands in Table~\ref{tab:MSI_FM}.
 The PSNR and SSIM outcomes are similar to those shown in Fig.~\ref{fig:MSI_PSNR}.
-For instance, iFCTN-TC exceeds the second-best method by 3 dB in PSNR at FM = $60\%$ for \textit{face}, and by 1.5 dB in PSNR at FM = $70\%$ for \textit{flower}.
-Note that although our theoretical analysis shows much lower computational complexity, the increased CPU time, as compared to matrix-updated networks such as FCTN, is mainly due to the structure of the update rule in~\eqref{eq:updateG}.
-The closed-form solution involves iterating over multiple indices ($k$, $i$, $j$) via `for' loops, a process that is slow in interpreted languages like MATLAB, despite a manageable theoretical computational complexity.
+For instance, iFCTN-TC exceeds the second-best method by 3~dB in PSNR at FM = $60\%$ for \textit{face}, and by 1.5~dB in PSNR at FM = $70\%$ for \textit{flower}.

+We evaluate the storage cost of several decomposition methods---Tucker, TT, FCTN, and iFCTN---on the \textit{flower}.
+The numerical results are summarized in Table~\ref{tab:storage_cost}.
+The iFCTN decomposition involves 4,344 parameters, which corresponds to 0.21\% of the total tensor elements.
+Under the specified rank configurations, the parameter counts for the TT and FCTN decompositions are 23,319 (1.15\%) and 8,688 (0.45\%), respectively, while the Tucker decomposition requires 4,856 parameters (0.24\%).
+These data points reflect the storage requirements of each method for the given dataset.